 - Students participate in 420-hour internships where they work directly with social work clients in the community while learning from professionals.

 - Well-qualified graduates are eligible to earn a master’s degree in social work within one year through advanced entry opportunities.

 Social work – professor shares insights on the field

 Daemen Social Work Creates Impact with Service Link Stop

-Daemen University's Institute for Government and Non-Profit Innovation, Training, and Evaluation offers high quality, affordably priced, community based research, training, and technical assistance services.
-Faculty and students work collaboratively with organizations to help build their capacity to respond to continuously evolving funding and regulatory climates.
-IGNITE services promote ongoing improvement to programs, organizations, systems, and communities.
+Daemen University's Institute for Government and Non-Profit Innovation, Training, and Evaluation offers applied research opportunities to students.
+Faculty and students work collaboratively with local organizations to help build their capacity to respond to constantly evolving community needs.
+IGNITE services promote continuous improvement to programs, organizations, communities, and systems.

 Graduates can pursue work in various settings, including schools, health clinics, hospitals, courts, care facilities, government, and non-profit organizations.
 They can help diverse groups, including children, youth, adults, and seniors.